k0rd/WorldRefill/README.md

 # World Refill - TShock Plugin 🛠️

 > World Refill Plugin by k0rd, IcyPhoenix and Enerdy (Updated by Illuminousity/Matheis)

+## Introduction 🗺

+This plugin has been vastly improved from the original and comes with a number of performance improvements / more checks in place to make sure generation isnt unnatural.
+The aim of this plugin is to keep a perfectly natural world whilst having all the resources you could want without ruining it, however this is up to the user to decide.

+I cannot stress this enough, please do not give this command to users, at current this plugin does not work with tshock regions and performing the /gen world command could destroy your spawn etc.

+Please use with care!

+Most importantly though, have fun!

 ## Commands List